 Flat Panel Infrared Heaters

-General Description Flat panel heaters are comprised of a resistance wire elements embedded in a body of ceramic base material.
+Flat panel infrared heaters are comprised of a resistance wire elements embedded in a body of ceramic base material.
 This construction guarantees a reliable infrared radiant emitter because the resistance wire can be “casted” into the surrounding ceramic base material.
 The element is backed by layers of insulation to minimize back heat loss.
 They are typically mounted into heavy gauge aluminized steel and can be mounted as close as 2 – 4 in from the material.
-Gas catalytic heaters (instead of electric heaters) are gaining popularity because of their huge potential economic advantages.
-The flat panel advantages versus other radiant heating elements such as quartz tubes, metal sheathed tubular heaters or ceramic is the complete, wide area, uniform coverage provided.
-The emitter face is available in:
+Gas catalytic heaters (instead of electric heaters) are gaining popularity because of their huge potential economic advantages, especially for lower temperature applications such as drying.

 White quartz